gammu/gammu/docs/manual/smsd/config.rst

     .. note::

-        In ``detail`` format, all message parts are stored into signle file, for all others each message part is saved separately.
+        In ``detail`` format, all message parts are stored into single file, for all others each message part is saved separately.

 .. config:option:: OutboxFormat